 Food Justice and Equity

 Seeks to ensure that the South Philly Food Co-op is an accessible, welcoming, and valuable community institution for the widest range of neighborhood residents and stakeholders possible.
 Makes recommendations for and drives implementation of policies, programs, and initiatives that support this vision.
 Currently conducting the Co-op Community Accountability, Responsiveness, and Equity (CARE) Initiative, which involves listening to community groups and leaders to understand potential barriers to being a customer and/or member-owner of the Co-op and gain perspective on how to mitigate them.
 The Food Justice and Equity Committee also seeks to engage more businesses owned by women, people of color, and immigrants to the Shop South Philly program, recruit candidates for the Board of Directors who are representative of the community, and provide ongoing education to the Co-op community about cooperative enterprise and its role in economic empowerment and anti-racist efforts.
+Read our charter.

 The following committees work on an ad-hoc basis:

 Provides support and training on technical facets of the organization including the website, member management software, and more.
 Advises the Co-op on tech-related decisions and provides ongoing maintenance and as-needed research and/or development of new tools.